 Amazon Tracker can monitor prices of all products (except Kindle ebooks) listed on Amazon.com and the country-specific websites including amazon.fr, amazon.de, amazon.es, amazon.ca, amazon.it, amazon.in, amazon.co.jp and amazon.co.uk.

 Here’s how you can set up the price tracker inside Google Docs:

 - Click here to copy the Amazon Price Tracker spreadsheet in your Google Drive and enter URLs of one or more Amazon products in column B. The sheet has some sample product URLs to get you started.

 - Replace firstname.lastname@example.org in the yellow cell with your own email address.
 This is where the email alerts will be sent.

 - From the Price Tracker menu, choose the Initialize option and say “Accept” when asked for authorization.
 The script is open-source and no one else will have access to any of your data.

-You’ll get an email within a minute or two listing the current prices of the products that you have added in the Google Sheet.
+You’ll get an email within a minute or two listing the current prices of products that you have added in the Google Sheet.
 The sheet will then send you a daily email digest (see sample email) of the product whose prices have changed since the last update.

-Also, you can add new Amazon URLs, or delete existing products, from the Google sheet and the script will automatically pick the changes in the next run.
+Also, you can add more Amazon URLs, or delete existing products, from the Google sheet and the script will automatically pick the changes in the next run.
 And if you ever wish to stop receiving those email alerts, just choose the Stop Tracking option from the Price Tracker menu in the same Google sheet.